 At Dilston Grove there will be a constantly changing performance based program, including intimate events with invited international touring musicians, speakers, comedians, DJs and others performing in the space (sometimes unannounced), appearing as if themselves were found objects, responding the architecture and sound of the space.

-Liversidge will host a day of stand up comedy (Saturday 21 October) and a day of live music (Saturday 7 October) to test this notion of exchange and how repertoire and delivery of the work alters and reacts in response to context whether it be architectural, spatial or audience interaction.
+Liversidge will host A Sound-CLASH AND LIVE MUSIC DAY (SATURDAY 7 OCTOBER)* AND A DAY OF STAND-UP COMEDY (Saturday 21 October)* to test this notion of exchange and how repertoire and delivery of the work alters and reacts in response to context whether it be architectural, spatial or audience interaction.

 Peter has written a group of proposals which will be realised for and within the exhibition at The Gallery, providing a framework in which to present works new and existing, afresh.
 The re-contextualising of work is key to Liversidge’s renowned approach to proposal writing, be it historical, architectural or placement, the context is as much the work as the work itself.